wustl-pctg/ProWS/README.md

 It is recommended that the benchmarks are run within the provided Docker container.
-When the Docker container is started with the _start-docker.sh_ script, the _SuperMalloc_ library is added to the LD\_LIBRARY\_PATH to allow the linker to locate it when the benchmarks are loaded for execution.
+When the Docker container is started with the _start-docker.sh_ script, the location of the _SuperMalloc_ library is added to the LD\_LIBRARY\_PATH to allow the linker to locate it when the benchmarks are loaded for execution.

 TODO: Add information about how to run all the benchmarks using Justin's scripts.